 So, work on squats several times per week to continue building thigh mass while also hitting those pesky calf muscles.

-And after you’ve built a solid strength foundation with your barbell squats, you might want to consider putting on a weightlifting built like this to keep your gains moving up!
+And after you’ve built a solid strength foundation with your barbell squats, you might want to consider putting on a weightlifting belt like this to keep your gains moving up!

 2. Go For a Run….On the Beach?